googlecreativelab/air-snare/README.md

 ----

-## Using the TensorFlow Microcontroller Kit by SparkFun
+## Using the TensorFlow Lite for Microcontrollers Kit by SparkFun

-The board that comes with the TensorFlow Microcontroller Kit by SparkFun comes preflashed with a sketch that will work with some of the experiments right out of the box.
-If you are using one of the “TensorFlow Microcontroller” kits and you just want to jump right into playing with the experiments then you can simply connect your arduino to a power source (USB or Battery) and connect to one of the following experiment URLs:
+The board that comes with the TensorFlow Lite for Microcontrollers Kit by SparkFun comes preflashed with a sketch that will work with some of the experiments right out of the box.
+If you are using one of the “TensorFlow Lite for Microcontrollers” kits and you just want to jump right into playing with the experiments then you can simply connect your arduino to a power source (USB or Battery) and connect to one of the following experiment URLs:
 - [Air Snare](https://experiments.withgoogle.com/air-snare/view "Air Snare")
 - [Finger User Interface (FUI)](https://experiments.withgoogle.com/finger-user-interface/view "FUI")
 - [Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer/view "Tiny Motion Trainer")